morrislenny/track1-turtles/outline/TURTLE-SAMPLES.md

 #  :turtle:  :turtle: :turtle:  How to Walk Turtles :turtle:  :turtle:  :turtle:

-Here are some instructions from very basic to a little bit high level ones to walk turtles.
+Here are some instructions, from very basic to higher level ones, to walk turtles and draw cool pictures.

 Walk them and draw lines by your imagination!